Solari26/Internal-security-audit-for-Botium-Toys/README.md

  # Summary/Recommendations:
  ### Summary/Recommendations:
- Addressing the critical findings related to PCI and GDPR compliance is essential, given Botium Toys' acceptance of online payments and expansion into international markets, including the European Union.
-Utilizing SOC1 and SOC2 guidance to develop policies and procedures will help in adapting the concept of least permissions and achieving compliance.
+ Addressing the important findings about PCI and GDPR compliance is critical, considering Botium Toys' acceptance of online payments and its development into international markets, particularly the European Union.
+Using SOC1 and SOC2 recommendations to build policies and procedures will assist in implementing the notion of least privilege and attaining compliance.

- Additionally, implementing disaster recovery plans and backups will ensure business continuity in the face of potential incidents.
-Integrating IDS and AV software will aid in intrusion detection and mitigation.
-Legacy systems requiring manual monitoring and intervention should be closely monitored.
+ Furthermore, having disaster recovery plans and backups will ensure that business operations continue in the event of an occurrence.
+Integrating IDS and AV software will help with intrusion detection and mitigation.
+Legacy systems that need manual monitoring and intervention should be closely monitored.

- For securing assets at the physical location, implementing locks, CCTV, and a time-controlled safe is highly recommended.
-Adequate lighting and signage indicating alarm service providers will further enhance the security posture.
+ Locks, CCTV, and a time-controlled safe are all highly recommended for physically securing assets.
+Adequate illumination and signage showing alarm service providers will improve the overall security posture

  # Conclusion:
  # Conclusion <a name="conclusion">
- I hope this comprehensive security audit write-up proves valuable and enlightening.
-I am open to constructive feedback or suggestions for improvement.
-It has been a challenging yet rewarding experience, putting my knowledge and skills to the test.
+ I hope you find this thorough security audit report informative and useful.
+I welcome recommendations for improvement or constructive criticism.
+Testing my knowledge and abilities has been an enlightening and demanding experience.

  # Lessons Learned:
  # Lessons Learned
- I have realized the importance of conciseness and precision in presenting findings in the stakeholder's memorandum.
-Additionally, I have improved my ability to explain how the System and Organizations Controls standard relates to various aspects of organizational security and risk assessment beyond financial compliance during the audit process.
+ I now understand how crucial it is to communicate findings in the stakeholder's memorandum with clarity and conciseness.
+Furthermore, I've become more adept at elucidating how the System and Organizations Controls standard connects to different facets of organizational security and risk assessment outside of financial compliance when doing audits.

- Thank you for your attention, and I am available to address any further questions or concerns.
+ I appreciate your time and attention, and I'm here to help with any more queries or worries.

  Best regards,